 New Zealand Police

-Requests for information about yourself are Privacy Act requests and must not be made here.
+- Do not ask for information about yourself.
+These are against our policies.
 Instead, use the Request for Personal Information online form on the Police website.
-If you ignore these instructions, your request here may be hidden or even deleted without notice.
+If you ignore this instruction, your request here may be hidden.

-- DO state that you reside in New Zealand.
+- Please state that you reside in New Zealand, if that is true.
 It is our hope that in time making this statement will be considered sufficient.

-- Insist that the OIA response be sent to you through FYI.org.nz, to the ..@requests.fyi.org.nz email address on the original email.
+- Regardless, insist that the formal OIA response be sent to you through FYI.org.nz, to the fyi.org.nz email address from which the original request was sent (see below).

-If you have received your response outside the FYI system (such as by direct email), please:
+If you have received your response outside the FYI.org.nz system (such as by direct email or post), the response will not be published - which may be intentional.
+You may:

-- Reply to them asking that they re-send the response to the ..@requests.fyi.org.nz email address on the original email.
+- Reply to them asking that they re-send the response to the fyi.org.nz email address of the original request.
 We can provide this if they have lost it.
+Under OIA s16(2) you can usually insist on this.

 - Let us know in a comment that you received your response bypassing FYI.org.nz.